AliSoftware/alisoftware.github.io/_posts/2016-03-27-pattern-matching-1.md

 ## Binding multiple patterns at once

 As per Swift 2.2, we can't bind multple patterns at once.
-So for example this isn't possible yet, because here we try to bind variables both if `self` matches `.Book` or `.Movie` , and bind a variable in both cases:
+So for example this isn't possible yet, because here we try to declare variables both if `self` matches `.Book` or `.Movie` , and bind a variable in both cases:

 ```swift
 extension Media {